kevincfz/scheme/README.md

 scheme
 ======

-This is a Scheme interpreter written in Python.
+This is a Scheme interpreter written in Python, a final project for CS61A.

-It is a project of the CS61A course of UC Berkeley.

 To run the interpreter, use
 ```bash